valich/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 `com.intellij.navigation.ChooseByNameContributorEx.processElementsWithName` method parameter type changed from `Processor<NavigationItem>` to ``Processor<? extends NavigationItem>``
 : This may break source-compatibility with inheritors written in Kotlin.

+`com.intellij.openapi.progress.util.BlockingProgressIndicator` class renamed to `com.intellij.openapi.progress.BlockingProgressIndicator`
+: BlockingProgressIndicator is pulled to core-api module; its method set has also changed.
+Please use `com.intellij.openapi.progress.util.ProgressWindow` directly where needed.